 - Mass communication theory

 Professor Bobkowski's research focuses on the developmental role of media among adolescents and emerging adults.
 He is especially interested in the sharing of information via social media pertaining to politics, religion, and sexual health.
 He also examines the relationship between journalism education and civic engagement.

-- Media and adolescents
+- Youth and media